-For this gallery wall inspiration, I blended the boho and farmhouse home decor styles.
+For these wall decor ideas for gallery walls, I blended the boho and farmhouse home decor styles.
 Don’t miss the 5 tried and true gallery wall styling tips at the end too!

 I love the farmhouse style.
 They have those cute mugs and shirts that say “Joanna Gaines is my spirit animal”…well that couldn’t be more true for me.
 Fixer Upper is usually playing on repeat in our house.
 I’m a flea market shoppin’, shiplap lovin’, vintage girl.
 I adore that lived-in laid-back look that’s key to the farmhouse style.
 The light, neutral tones are perfect.
 Farmhouse style….yes, that’s my home decor style.